unixzii/cyandev.io/data/posts/why-ownership-matters.md

 }
 ```

 The resource a file descriptor holds is just an integer.
 We definitely don’t want to use class just for automatic resource management.
-However, using struct means the resource can be leaked if we forget to call `close` method.
+However, using structs means the resource can be leaked if we forget to call `close` method.
 Even worse, if the value is copied, we totally lose control of it:

 ```swift
 let handleToFileA = try!
 FileDescriptor(filePath: "/path/to/a")